0cyn/iBoot-IDA/README.md

 # ibootloader

+WIP Loader for Apple's SecureROM/iBoot

+---

 this project was heavily inspired by https://github.com/argp/iBoot64helper

-WIP Loader for Apple's SecureROM/iBoot
+### why does this exist and why aren't you using <x> project instead?

+None of the other projects properly support 32 bit, several are broken, and the code here is (only slightly) cleaner.

 ### Disassembler Support: